 Use lowercase when using "the university" as a reference.
 Example:

-- The university has campuses and programs all over the world.
+- The university has locations and programs all over the world.

-When referring to university programs and campuses outside of Pittsburgh, use the following as a guide:
+When referring to university programs and locations outside of Pittsburgh, use the following as a guide:

 - Carnegie Mellon University in Qatar (first reference)